 Breaking News

-MVP was recognised as contributing to gender violence prevention by ‘The Independent Review of Funding and Commissioning of Violence Against Women and Girls Services’ which recommended ‘at pace’ national roll out of MVP (p.87 2023)
+MVP was recognised as contributing to gender-based violence prevention by ‘The Independent Review of Funding and Commissioning of Violence Against Women and Girls Services’ which recommended ‘at pace’ national roll out of MVP (p.87 2023).

-In Dr Kaitlin Regehr’s research on online misogyny she notes ‘There is some admirable work being done in this area...such as Education Scotland’s Mentors in Violence Prevention (MVP) programme’ (p.31 2024).
+In Dr Kaitlin Regehr’s research on online misogyny, she notes ‘There is some admirable work being done in this area...such as Education Scotland’s Mentors in Violence Prevention (MVP) programme’ (p.31 2024).

 MVP is cited in Page 42 of the Scottish